Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-Nifedipine XR is an extended-release calcium channel blocker used for high blood pressure and certain chronic angina conditions.
-It relaxes blood vessels, which can lower vascular resistance and reduce the heart’s workload.
-It is not used for immediate relief of sudden chest pain.
-If chest pain is new, severe, or different from usual, seek urgent medical help rather than relying on a daily preventive tablet.
+Nifedipine XR is used for high blood pressure and certain types of chronic angina.
+It relaxes blood vessels, which can reduce blood pressure and lessen the heart’s workload.
+It is not intended for rapid relief of sudden chest pain.

-What side effects should be monitored with nifedipine XR?
+What side effects should I watch for with Nifedipine XR?

-Common side effects include headache, flushing, dizziness, lightheadedness, fatigue, nausea, palpitations, and ankle or foot swelling.
-Contact a healthcare professional if swelling is persistent, dizziness is severe, or symptoms interfere with daily activity.
-Seek urgent care for fainting, severe shortness of breath, allergic reaction symptoms, or chest pain that is new, severe, or different from your usual pattern.
+Common side effects can include headache, flushing, dizziness, lightheadedness, palpitations, fatigue, nausea, and ankle or foot swelling.
+Seek urgent help for severe or changing chest pain, fainting, severe shortness of breath, allergic reaction symptoms, or very low blood pressure symptoms.

 Rewards Program